Kiko-Climent/90s-football-shirts/README.md

 ...
 # Features
 ## Homepage:
 The landing page, where the user initially arrives, serves as the starting point of the website.
-On this page, users encounter various features with which they can interact
+On this page, users encounter various features to interact with.
 ![Landing Page](media/readme_media/landing_page.png)

 ### Header and Navigation: